rhelmer/status/README.md

   - https://bugzilla.mozilla.org/show_bug.cgi?id=1494571
   - considered providing a generic mechanism for this in ServerRequest.jsm, but it's probably too special-purpose to worry too much about it.
+- chatted w/ motin re: openwpm experiment
+  - sent some examples, will put together something more illustrative

 - Prio-related
   - looked into automated Windows tests
     - https://github.com/mozilla/libprio/issues/42